 - 5.1.1.
 The financial year of NAFSAN is from the first day of April to the last day of March of each year. - 5.1.2.
 The Board from time to time determines the signing powers of individual Board members or as applicable, persons within the Secretariat in respect of contracts, other written instructions, bank accounts and petty cash. - 5.1.3.
-NAFSAN must annually appoint an auditor and may, at its discretion, appoint a legal practitioner. - 5.1.4.
-NAFSAN's books of account must be audited annually and submitted to respective donors and organisations as required.
+NAFSAN may, at its discretion, appoint auditors or legal practitioners. - 5.1.4.
+NAFSAN's books of account must be audited or independently reviewed annually and submitted to respective donors and organisations as required.